Torque of the devil

-Even before the V6's arrival, the Navara had a useful four-cylinder diesel with 450Nm on tap, but with the excellent Mazda and Ford five-pot diesels making 470Nm, something was needed to help the trusty Navara re-establish a bit of cut-through in the work ute theatre of operations with all the ground-up newcomers arriving.
+Even before the V6's arrival, the Navara had a useful four- cylinder diesel with 450Nm on tap, but with the excellent Mazda and Ford five-pot diesels making 470Nm, something was needed to help the trusty Navara re- establish a bit of cut-through.

-Using a Renault-sourced V6 3.0-litre turbodiesel, which is also employed by Nissan's luxury Infiniti brand in Europe, the Navara has rather shut down the maximum torque bragging game with 550Nm of twisting power on tap at 1750rpm, and a not-to-be-sneezed at 170kW of power.
-Running through the forementioned seven-slot transmission – which can be manually shifted – it's a deeply impressive machine, with a quiet, long-legged gait at 100kmh that sees the tachometer sit right in that peak torque area.
+Using a Renault-sourced V6 3.0-litre turbodiesel, which is also employed by Nissan's luxury Infiniti brand in Europe, the Navara has rather shut the maximum torque bragging game down, with 550Nm of twisting urge on tap at 1750rpm, and a not- to-be-sneezed at 170kW of power.
+Running through the seven-slot transmission - which can be manually shifted - it's a deeply impressive machine, with a quiet, long-legged gait at 100kmh that sees the tachometer sit right in that peak torque area.

 Thus, it's an amazingly relaxed drive.
 It might have electronic 4x4 selection with the usual low-range selector, but with such mid-range grunt on offer, it will be pretty tough going that will need owners to go that deep into its repertoire.

-For something so relaxed and refined, a leather option and a multi-CD stacker would have been nice (some lesser Navaras get a 6-CD option), but otherwise, the V6 Navara package offers six-cylinder car-like cabin space to go with the easy-going big diesel.
-However, the first question many of those potential buyers might ask, as they run through those brochures is: "Do you do the Pathfinder (Nissan's Navara-based SUV) with the same engine?"
+For something so relaxed and refined, a leather option and a multi-CD stacker would have been nice (some lesser Navaras get a 6-CD option), but otherwise, the V6 Navara package offers six- cylinder car-like cabin space to go with the easy-going big diesel.
+However, the first question many potential buyers might ask, as they run through those brochures is: "Do you do the Pathfinder (Nissan's Navara-based SUV) with the same engine?'

-The Aussies do get a V6 diesel Pathfinder, and in Europe, if you're on a more luxurious budget, the Infiniti brand's loaded sport crossovers and sedans use the V6 diesel in Europe to compete with the luxury Range Rovers, X5, Q7 and ML brigade and their related four-door siblings.
+The Aussies do get a V6 diesel Pathfinder, and in Europe, if you're on a more luxurious budget, the Infiniti brand's loaded sport crossovers and sedans use the V6 diesel to compete with the luxury Range Rovers, X5, Q7 and ML brigade and their related four- door siblings.

 Nissan-Renault obviously thinks the V6 turbo diesel engine has much talent.
-It is judged as sufficiently refined to be the performance choice for the Renault Laguna Coupe, while the top-of-the-tree Grand Espace people-mover also gets the engine.
+It is judged sufficiently refined to be the performance choice for the Renault Laguna Coupe, while the top-of-the-tree Grand Espace people-mover also gets the engine.
 It all goes to show how effective the Renault Nissan relationship has been, following Carlos Ghosn's bringing of the two companies together 10 years ago.
-Nissan returns the favour of using Renault's four and six cylinder diesels by supplying the French concern with four and six-cylinder petrol engines, along with CVT transmissions.
+Nissan returns the favour of using Renault's four and six-cylinder diesels by supplying the French concern with four and six cylinder petrol engines, along with CVT transmissions.

-The big shame is that there isn't something else using this magnificent diesel power unit in this part of the world from either company.
+The big shame is that there isn't something else in New Zealand using this power unit.

 NISSAN NAVARA STX-550